abhilash-8/ocidenv/README.md

 # ocidenv
-ocidenv is a script that will generate a ocidtab file , the generated ocidtab file can be used to source the required Environment Variables
+ocidenv is a script that will generate a ocidtab file , the generated ocidtab file can be used to source the required OCID Environment Variables

 # ocidenv prerequisites
 The following prerequisites are needed to use the ocidenv